Park (Wolverhampton ward)

 Park, or Park Ward, is a ward of Wolverhampton City Council, West Midlands.
 It is located to the west of the city centre, and covers parts of the suburbs Bradmore, Compton, Finchfield, Merridale, Newbridge and Whitmore Reans.
 It borders the St Peter's, Graiseley, Merry Hill, Tettenhall Wightwick and Tettenhall Regis wards.
-It forms part of the Wolverhampton South West constituency.
+It forms part of the Wolverhampton West constituency.

 Geography

 Its name comes from the fact that two of the city's main parks, West Park and Bantock Park, lie within its boundaries.
 Two of the city's main thoroughfares are contained largely within the ward, namely the A41 Tettenhall Road and the Compton Road (A454).

 The Halfway House on Tettenhall Road was formerly a coaching house on the London to Holyhead route and as the name suggests, was the halfway point.
-It was a pub for many years but and closed (2009) to reopen as a pharmacy.
+It was a pub for many years but closed (2009) to reopen as a pharmacy.

 Main sights

 Park contains the Chapel Ash conservation area and also the Parkdale conservation area.
 Some other interesting architecture can be seen within the ward, particularly on the Tettenhall Road, such as first Mayor of Wolverhampton, George Thorneycroft's House.